rhythmshandlya/Filter-Pixel-Image-Gallery/README.md

 - Protected Routing on both Server sides for all endpoints.
 - Persistent Optimized authorization on the client side.
 - Fetch Images from S3 Bucket And Cash Them For 30min(redis).
-- Fetch Images from Google Drive Not Implemented
+- Fetch Images from Google Drive And Cash Them

 ## Tech Stack